litianqi1996/alluxio/underfs/kodo/kodo-en.md

 [compile the binaries from Alluxio source code](Building-Alluxio-From-Source.html), or [download the precompiled binaries directly](Running-Alluxio-Locally.html).

-Also, in preparation for using Kodo with alluxio, create a bucket or use an existing bucket.
-You should also note the directory you want to use in that bucket.
+In preparation for using Kodo with alluxio, create a bucket or use an existing bucket.
+You should also note the directory you want to use is existed in that bucket.
 For the purposes of this guide, the Kodo bucket name is called `KODO_BUCKET`, and the directory in that bucket is called `KODO_DIRECTORY`.
-To use the Qiniu object storage service, we need to provide a domain to identify the specified bucket, for name is called `KODO_DOWNLOAD_HOST` .Also, in order to use Qiniu Kodo Service, you should provide an Kodo endpoint to specify which range your bucket is on.
+To use the Qiniu object storage service, we need to provide a domain to identify the specified bucket, which name is called `KODO_DOWNLOAD_HOST` .Also, in order to use Qiniu Kodo Service, you should provide an Kodo endpoint to specify which range your bucket is on.
 The endpoint here is called `KODO_ENDPOINT`.

 ## Mounting Kodo